• Published: May 06 2025 12:53 PM

 wave

-This isn't the first time the Competition Bureau has taken action against companies for drip pricing.
-A notable case involved Cineplex, which was fined $39 million for similar practices (a ruling currently under appeal).
-The outcome of the Canada's Wonderland case will likely set a precedent for online pricing transparency in Canada and significantly impact how other businesses approach online pricing.
+This isn’t the first time the Competition Bureau has taken a stand against drip pricing.
+Remember that Cineplex case a few years back?
+That resulted in a massive $39 million fine (though it's currently under appeal).
+This Canada's Wonderland case could set a significant precedent for online pricing transparency in Canada.
+The outcome will affect how many businesses handle their online pricing.

 FAQ